 It may just be the chronic something going on in our lives.
 We may be doing all the right things, have some great supports, but to get up and carry on is a frequent, deliberate choice.
-We may have prayed, fasted and cried out to God and for whatever reason we have not been delivered in the way we had hoped.
+We may have prayed, fasted and cried out to God and for whatever reason, we have not been delivered in the way we had hoped.
 I want to assure you that God has not abandoned you.
 God is not punishing or rejecting you.
 In fact, scripture tells us that God may just be closer to you than those who seem to have life all figured out.
-It seems that God is particularly close to the poor, the weak, the crushed, those who mourn and the broken hearted.
-The assurance that we are not alone and that God is so very present, even when it seems as if He is so far away.
-It is in this we can hold on, and it can keep us from slipping and losing ourselves in the inner cauldron of despair and hopelessness.
-The loving God is very present in the muck and the mire that life can sometimes be.
+It seems that God is particularly close to the poor, the weak, the crushed, those who mourn and the It seems that God is particularly close to the poor, the weak, the crushed, those who mourn and the broken-hearted.

 This is the grace to endure.
 The grace that calls us deeper into the expanse of the love of God that sustains us in the storm.
-It is here that I think of Jesus walking on the water or calming the storm.
+It is here that I think of Jesus walking on water or calming the storm.
 The sea was thought to be a place of evil in ancient times.
-The place of demons and monsters and death – poignant metaphors for all that we may experience with catastrophic loss, depression, anxiety, fear and acute illness.
+The place of demons, monsters and death – all poignant metaphors for all that we may experience with catastrophic loss, depression, anxiety, fear, and acute illness.

 Jesus calming the storm is another powerful picture of God intervening in the storm, and an encouraging reminder that yes, storms happen – and fierce storms at that – but the God-who-loves is with us and is our safe place in and through the storm.
 The grace to endure is the steadfast presence of God regardless of the ferocity of the storms we are in.
 There is nothing in the heaven or below, created or made, things present or to come that can ever separate us from the love of God because of the way Jesus holds us (Romans 8:38-39).